webappio/docs/layerfile-reference/expose-website.md

 The `EXPOSE WEBSITE` instruction creates a persistent link to view a webserver running at a specific port in the Layerfile.
 It's especially useful for sharing changes with non-technical stakeholders or running manual QA/review.

-Additionally, the `EXPOSE_WEBSITE_URL` environment variable is available even before `EXPOSE WEBSITE` if you need to "bake" the path to the exposed website URL.
+Additionally, the `EXPOSE_WEBSITE_HOST` environment variable is available even before `EXPOSE WEBSITE` if you need to "bake" the path to the exposed website URL.

 ### Examples